VivianChencwy/ds005863/README.txt

 # Copyright and License
-This dataset is licensed under the Creative Commons Attribution 4.0 International License (CC BY SA 4.0).
+This dataset is licensed under CC0.

 # References